Quantum Information Scrambling: From Holography to Quantum Simulators: Measurement protocols

 To mitigate the above challenge, there are alternative proposals to prepare the TFD by maximizing the thermal entropy, or as the ground state of a local parent Hamiltonian for cases where the target Hamiltonian satisfies the eigenstate thermalization hypothesis~\cite{cottrell2019build, maldacena2018eternal}.
 Specifically for the transverse Ising model ($h=0$ in the Hamiltonian \eqref{eqn:H-tim}), the parent Hamiltonian may take the form

 where $H_A$ and $H_B$ are the transverse Ising Hamiltonian in the A and B chains respectively, and

 Here, $\lambda$ must be appropriately chosen for each temperature $T$ labeling the TFD.
 The above parent Hamiltonian exactly produces the TFD at $T=0$ and $T=\infty$.
 Choosing $\lambda=0$ produces the TFD at $T=0$, which is the product of the transverse Ising model's ground states on the A and B chains.
 Choosing $\lambda=\infty$ produces the TFD at $T=\infty$, which is a product of EPR pairs.
 At intermediate temperatures, the ground state of $H_{\rm parent}(\lambda)$ produces the TFD (at $\lambda$-dependent temperature) to a good approximation \cite{sundar-otoc}, where the approximation may be improved by adding more terms to $H_{AB}$.
+We note that this realization of the TFD model as the ground state of a parent Hamiltonian is fairly general for chaotic Hamiltonians \cite{cottrell2019build}, see \cite{maldacena2018eternal} for SYK model.
+The variational ideas to prepare the TFD state are also generic, and can in principle be applied to prepare the TFD state for other models, e.g. the SYK model~\cite{su21}.

-After preparing the TFD, measuring the thermal OTOC requires evolving one of the halves forward in time, i.e. with $+H$, and the other backwards in time, i.e. with $-H^*$.
+After preparing the TFD, measuring the thermal OTOC requires evolving one of the halves forward in time, i.e. with $+H$, and the other backwards in time, i.e. with $-H^*$ (see Fig.~\ref{thermal-otoc-fig1}(b)).
 Hamiltonian evolution in a digital quantum computer is possible as Trotterized evolution, with sufficiently small Trotter step $dt$.
 Evolution with $-H^*$ can easily be achieved due to the availability of a universal gate set.
 The time up to which the system can be evolved is currently limited by gate errors, which restricts high-fidelity quantum simulation to a few Trotter steps.